Targeting of political opponents and civil society under the second Trump administration: FCC investigations

 On January 22, Trump's FCC chair Brendan Carr revived three investigations into claims of bias from CBS, ABC, and NBC, but not Fox News, and Carr previously promised to punish news broadcasters he saw as unfair to Trump or Republicans in general.
+On February 12, Carr launched investigations into Comcast, the parent company of NBC News and Universal Studios, over having diversity, equity, and inclusion programs.

 On January 29, Carr ordered an investigation into underwriting announcements on NPR and PBS stations, and recommended that Congress stop funding these organizations (which aligns with the section of Project 2025 that Carr had authored).
 In his first-term budgets, Trump had previously proposed eliminating funding for public broadcasting, art, libraries, and museums.
 Carr sent a letter to the heads of NPR and PBS with his complaints, but ignored requests for a copy from a Democratic FCC commissioner.
 On May 1, NPR and PBS were targeted by an executive order instructing the cessation of their funding from the Corporation for Public Broadcasting and the investigation of all other federal funds they received.
-On February 12, Carr launched investigations into Comcast, the parent company of NBC News and Universal Studios, over having diversity, equity, and inclusion programs.

 Carr revived a 1960's-era policy prohibiting "news distortion" to target media outlets, and his actions were condemned by former Republican and Democratic FCC chairs and independent watchdog groups.
 Legal experts told Ars Technica that the investigations could be used to "harass licensees and hold up applications related to business deals", and Carr stated that a news distortion complaint against 60 Minutes Kamala Harris interview would factor into an FCC review of a CBS transfer of TV broadcast station licenses to Skydance.
 On July 2, CBS agreed to pay Trump's presidential library $16 million to settle the lawsuit while admitting no guilt, which led to allegations of bribing a public official owing to its payment ahead of a merger between Paramount and Skydance Media that required FCC approval.
 CBS later canceled The Late Show with Stephen Colbert for financial reasons, although its timing ahead of the merger and after recent criticism Colbert made against the settlement payment which Colbert had criticized on the air three days earlier as "a big fat bribe" led to further allegations of political interference and potential bribery.
-As part of the agreement, CBS agreed to create an Ombudsman to monitor its news channels to root out "bias" at CBS News, and on the same day, Trump also claimed the company had agreed to give it $26 million dollars' worth of free airtime.
+As part of the agreement, CBS agreed to create an Ombudsman to monitor its news channels to root out "bias" at CBS News, and on the same day, Trump also claimed the company had agreed to give it $26 million worth of free airtime.